ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 FileCopy Template, NewFile
 ```

 Then the Excel file with a table where the SQL query is built is opened, the table is refreshed, and the script is set to wait until the query is refreshed.
-Obviously, no one wants the empty table to be copied and pasted if it happens too soon.
+No one wants the empty table to be copied and pasted if it happens too soon.

 I always prefer to count the last rows, and columns if necessary, of the sheet and copy the right amount of data so there is no waste of memory and time.
 For the same reason, I want this to be done only when there is data to be reported as there sometimes are days with no data interfaced and the report would be empty with just column headers.